Guide To Stackable Bracelets

 What is the purpose of wearing stackable bracelets?

-We believe jewellery should be a form of self-expression, and stacking bracelets allows people to do just that.
+We believe jewelry should be a form of self-expression, and stacking bracelets allows people to do just that.
 Stackable bracelets serve as an outlet for self-expression with flexible elements that can be interchanged depending on the situation.
-A bracelet stack can be adjusted, mixed and matched depending on the occasion, creating a flexible jewellery look.
+A bracelet stack can be adjusted, mixed and matched depending on the occasion, creating a flexible jewelry look.

 How to Start Bracelet Stacking